* USD/JPY stays not far from 6-mth peak, AUD hits 5-mth high

 U.S. Treasury yields slipped on Thursday after the Treasury Department sold $32 billion in seven-year notes to strong demand.
 The 10-year last stood at 1.894%, its lowest level in 1-1/2 weeks.

-The trade-sensitive Aussie dollar firmed to as high as $0.6951 against its U.S. counterpart.
+The trade-sensitive Aussie dollar firmed to as high as $0.6956 against its U.S. counterpart, its five-month high.

 The euro last stood at $1.1118 versus the greenback, 0.2% higher on the day.

 China’s yuan inched lower against the dollar on Friday, pressured by corporate demand for dollars and speculation of a possible cut to bank reserve requirements ahead of the new year.